eleda77/eleda77.github.io/docs/vocab_list.md

 **dimber** - pretty; neat

 **distaff** - a stick or spindle on to which wool or flax is wound for spinning; of or relating to women

+**dithyramb** - a wild choral hymn of ancient Greece, especially one dedicated to Dionysus (sounds fun); a passionate or inflated speech, poem, or other writing

 **dobby** - (no, not the house elf) a loom attachment for weaving small figures